derek-findthebrink/civil-space-coding-challenge/README.md

 - Clone the repository
 - In the repository
   - Run `docker-compose up`
-    - This will start the database only
-  - In a separate terminal, install dependencies & configure environment:
-    - run `npm install`
-    - run `bin/bundle install`
-    - run `bin/rails db:setup`
-  - run `bin/webpack && bin/rails s`
+    - I had an issue here regarding docker credHelpers -> I had to remove the key credHelpers from my ~/.docker/config.json file
+    - Please note that the docker container for rails is not meant for active development, it's just meant to serve the app without any fuss
+  - Wait for the build process to finish
+  - Wait for the rails container to eventually start (a line should eventually show that says `Puma starting in single mode...`)
-  - Navigate to http://localhost:3000 on your favourite browser
+  - Navigate to localhost:3000 on your favourite browser

-### Derek's Working Notes
+### Derek's working notes

 #### Requirements